 - Jun Kazama in Tekken was shown this way in Tekken: The Motion Picture, more in tune with nature, and the games have solidified her as a type two.

-- Many autistic people understand and get along with animals almost uncannily well, but have a great deal of difficulty with human interactions.
+- Many autistic people understand and get along with animals almost uncannily well, and can even read their emotions and intentions without looking for emotion in their faces, but have a great deal of difficulty with human interactions.
 Temple Grandin has made a career out of this.
 Hence, fictional Christopher Boone of Mark Haddon's novel The Curious Incident of the Dog in the Night-Time.